 - Suppose you play a character that usually delivers physical damage from a weapon.
 Then suppose, in hell difficulty, you encounter an enemy that is immune to physical damage.
 During your adventures, you may have collected charms that add fixed amounts of other types of damage: fire, cold, lightning, or poison.
 You might also have equipped weapons, armor, and jewelry that provide one or more of these non-physical damage types; there are even a few unique items and runewords which add magic damage.
 Calculate or estimate: on average, how much non-physical damage is inflicted with each successful hit?
-Personally, if that average is only a hundred or so, I get pretty frustrated; I prefer that average to be several hundreds or even thousands.
+Personally, I get pretty frustrated if that average is only a hundred or so; I prefer that average to be several hundreds or even thousands.
 But that’s my judgment.
 Different players have different thresholds of patience.
 How little non-physical damage can you tolerate and still have fun against PIs?

 - On the other hand, suppose you play a character that usually delivers fire damage, whether with a weapon skill or by casting spells.
 Also suppose, in hell difficulty, you encounter a fire immune foe.
 On average, how much non-fire damage can that character cause?
 Again, in my opinion, if that average is less than about two hundred, it might take a long time to kill that fire immune monster.
 How little non-fire damage can you tolerate and still have fun against FIs?

 Crushing Blow and Open Wounds can cause extra damage, independent of the six primary damage types.
 Even against physically immune monsters, if your character can manage to cause even one hit point of non-physical damage with a weapon, that alone can be enough to also apply crushing blow or open wounds.
 (Note: Deadly Strike is another “extra damage” item attribute, but it only magnifies physical damage.)

 Besides charms and other item-based weapon damage, it’s also possible to get alternate damage types from skills.
 Here is a brief rundown of skill-based damage types available to each class:

 - Physical: Attack and Throw cause at least some physical damage, depending on the weapon.
 However, it’s pretty uncommon for either of those to deliver acceptable damage per successful hit, unless their damage is enhanced somehow.